 Table of Contents

-Preparing the Ingredients for a Grilled Summer Vegetable Salad
+Preparing the Ingredients for this Grilled Summer Vegetable Salad Recipe

 Marinating Tofu for the Grilled Summer Vegetable Salad

 If you use frozen and subsequently thawed tofu, the texture changes.
 Much more liquid will come out from the tofu and you will be left with a drier, chewier version which can be really nice in this recipe.

 Whether using fresh or frozen and thawed, squeeze out all the excess liquid from the tofu and pat dry with kitchen paper.
 Chop into small, bite-sized cubes and place in a bowl.

 Pour over some Tamari or soy sauce and some Ketjap manis and flip the cubes around in the sauce to cover completely.
 Set aside to absorb the marinade while you prepare the rest of the salad.